SlimeVR/SlimeVR-Docs-Site/configuring_project.md

 ## Configuring platformio.ini

-The `platformio.ini` file specifies the information about your WiFi board.
+The `platformio.ini` file specifies the information about your MCU.

 This file can be found in the root directory of the project: